 The Newcastle Police Department has officers on duty 24 hours a day, seven days a week.
 We are responsible for providing police service to over 10,000 residents and thousands of others who travel to, or through Newcastle each day.
 The City of Newcastle contracts with the King County Sheriff's Office for police services.
 By contracting the city is able to provide Newcastle residents with high quality, cost effective and specialized police services from a regional provider.
 Newcastle has officers and a police chief assigned to the city on a full time basis.

 The officers wear blue uniforms and drive city marked patrol cars.
 Newcastle also draws upon the Sheriff's Office for additional patrol assistance and specialized services.
 Newcastle's police are supported by King County Regional AFIS.
 The program provides technology, equipment and staff to recover and process fingerprints from major crime scenes.
 At the heart of the program is a computer system called AFIS, which stores and compares minutiae found in fingerprints from known individuals and crime scenes.
 A list of possible candidates is produced by AFIS in a matter of minutes, enabling police to solve crimes without a list of suspects.
+View the 2016 Annual AFIS Report for further details about the program.

 Citizen Engagement Efforts